CodingWCal/codingwcal/README.md

 ## ![](https://github.com/CodingWCal/codingwcal/blob/main/text%20(2).gif)
 ![](https://github.com/CodingWCal/codingwcal/blob/main/text%20(3).gif)

-👋 I'm a software engineer and front-end developer in Resilient Coders & 100Devs
+👋 I'm a full stack software engineer with a love for front-end development in Resilient Coders & 100Devs

 - 💬 I'm navigating a career pivot from my background in Enterprise/Software Sales and loving this journey breaking into tech